I soon found that the first part of chapter 15 had turned into almost a word-by-word study, so it is presented here as a mini-series: 'The Vine'

 This is the wild vine, the vine of the unrighteous, the Earth’s vine:

-(in parts of the world the wild vine - Vitis riparia - is considered an invasive weed, difficult to eradicate)
+(in parts of the world some species of wild vine – Vitis spp. – are considered an invasive weed, difficult to eradicate)

 Now let's look at